Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 Using the Dashboard

-- Go to your application that needs a new collaborator
-- Go to the Settings tab
+- Go to the **Collaborators** tab
-- You will automatically be taken to the Collaborators menu
+- If you already have collaborators, you'll see a consolidated list of all users collaborating on your apps.

 Using the Command Line